 - You prefer a set budget.
 A guaranteed payment over a set number of years or your lifetime can help if you’re looking to keep your spending in check, especially if you receive a large sum of money at once.

 - You’re looking for a low-risk retirement supplement.
 Even a well-planned retirement may require extra income.
-Given annuities are highly customizable contracts, you can get those extra payments without heavy risk.
+Since annuities are highly customizable contracts, you can access those extra payments without taking on too much risk.

-What happens to a life annuity if the owner dies?
+What happens to a life insurance annuity if the owner dies?

 - If you die before the income payment period.